What can one do if they were hit by an uninsured driver ?

 - If any other vehicle(s) involved, its registration number, and where available the type and make of such vehicle.

 - Name and address of owner and/or driver, and insurance details.

 Personal Injury Claims* Procedure

 The Personal Injuries Assessment Board is responsible for dealing with personal injury* claims in Ireland.
+The Board deal with car accident claims.
 The procedure for initiating a personal injury* claim is straightforward.
 To complete your application you will need:

 - A Medical Assessment Form that your treating doctor has completed;